AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 Then there’s its DIVERSITY OF SERVICES– offering everything from computing power with EC2 to storage with S3.
 Imagine having a buffet of options to fit every technical requirement.

 You’ll also find STRONG SECURITY features here.
-AWS provides tools like Identity and Access Management and sophisticated DDoS protection.
-It’s like having a high-tech security system at your virtual front door.
+AWS provides tools like Identity and Access Management and sophisticated DDoS protection, like having a high-tech security system at your virtual front door.

 Also, let’s not overlook the PERFORMANCE.
 With services like CloudFront for CDN, your website will load faster than a cheetah on the hunt.

 Need help navigating AWS?
-Auto Page Rank can give you insights into your SEO performance to ensure your site isn’t just fast but also visible on search engines.
+Auto Page Rank can give you insights into your SEO performance to ensure your site isn’t just fast and visible on search engines.

 Advantages of WP Engine